z-carlson/memory/readme.md

 # Memory

 This is vanilla JavaScript implementation of the game Memory.
-Flip two cards at time to look for matches.
+Flip two cards at a time to look for matches.
 The game ends when you've found all of the matching pairs.

 The game uses localStorage to track the player's best time and average time.